 - Home features

-Did you know as a homeowner that you can protest your home’s assessed value?
+Did you know as a homeowner that you can protest your appraisal district value?
 Appraisal districts have hundreds or thousands of properties to review each year, often making this system imperfect.
 Even if your home’s assessed value hasn’t changed, you can still file a property tax protest.

-When you file this protest, it means you disagree with your home’s assessed value.
-Should you win your appeal to reduce your assessed value, you can expect to pay less in property taxes.
+Should you win your appeal, you can expect to pay less in property taxes.

-To learn more about how you can save on your property taxes in DFW, call NTPTS at 214-954-4103.
+To learn more about how you can save on your property taxes in DFW, register your property with North Texas Property Tax Services.